 Can you tell I ♥ clock’s?
 There’s something about ’em that I am just drawn to.
 Perhaps it’s the reminder that no matter who you are, or what you’re doing at any given time, they signify that time keeps on ticking -it doesn’t even matter what part of the world you’re in…time doesn’t stand still.
+Now is the only time you own.
 We can’t grasp it or touch it but we know it’s taking place.
 It’s a beautiful thing!

 My nephew recently came to visit and when we sat down for dinner he said, “tia, you must really like clocks huh?”
 I laughed a little cause I know I have quite the collection but yes, I do love clocks and it’s awesome that he would notice that.